eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
         text: "that truly reflects your brand.
-Simultaneously, we ensure it's dead user-centric and checks off all of your business needs – they call it great UX.
-And when it comes to the "
+Simultaneously, we ensure it's dead user-centric and checks off all of your business needs – they call it great UX. "
+  -
+    type: horizontalRule
+  -
+    type: paragraph
+    attrs:
+      class: null
+    content:
+      -
+        type: text
+        text: 'And when it comes to the '
   -
     type: set
     attrs: